 Lughnasadh is one of the four gaelic seasonal festivals, with samhain, imbolc and beltane.
-Named after Lugh the sun god, who was raised by the harvest goddess Tailtiu.
+Named after Lugh, the sun god, who was raised by the harvest goddess Tailtiu.
 Tailtiu is said to have died of exhaustion after clearing the fields of Ireland for agricultural planting.
-Wanting to honour the woman who had raised him, Lugh held a great harvest funeral feast known as lughnasadh.
+Lugh wanted to honour the woman who had raised him and held a great harvest funeral feast known as lughnasadh.

-As Christianity advanced through Europe a lot of pagan practices were outlawed, this more than likely included the festival of lughnasadh.
+As Christianity advanced through Europe, many pagan practices were outlawed, which likely included the festival of lughnasadh.
 However, the first harvest was still acknowledged as lammas.
-Lammas was traditionally celebrated in England, with the word itself coming from an old english phrase meaning ‘loaf mass’.
-When the early english church celebrated the harvesting of the first grain by consecrating loaves that were made from it.
+Lammas was traditionally celebrated in England, with the word coming from an old english phrase meaning ‘loaf mass’ when the early english church celebrated the harvesting of the first grain by consecrating loaves made from it.

-Now a days, both lammas and lughnasadh are celebrated by people in various areas around the world.
-Some celebrations are different to our ancestors, since we don’t live as closely with the land as they did.
+Nowadays, lammas and lughnasadh are celebrated by people in various areas around the world.
+Some celebrations differ from our ancestors since we don’t live as closely with the land as they did.
 But there are still plenty of ways that we can honour the abundance gifted to us by mother earth.
 Below you will find our top five ways to enjoy this day.

 With both of the above festivities associated with the start of harvest, this is a time for gathering.
-So if you have a home grown vegetable patch take time today to pick ripened foods.
-If not, then why not take a trip to your nearest pick your own farm and see what they have on offer.
+So if you have a homegrown vegetable patch, take time today to pick ripened foods.
+If not, visit your nearest pick-your-own farm and see what they offer.
 Or even visit a local farmers market and see what goodies they have amassed ready to delight you.
-While picking or hunting for wondrously fresh foods, think of what kind of feast you could produce with all the seasonal fruits and vegetables available to you.
+While picking or hunting for wondrously fresh foods, think of what kind of feast you could produce with all the seasonal fruits and vegetables available.

-Once again these harvest festivals celebrate reaping the first grains of the year and lammas is all about the bread.
+Once again, these harvest festivals celebrate reaping the first grains of the year, and lammas is all about the bread.
 So find a loaf recipe that appeals to you and give it a go.
 It can be as simple or as difficult as you like.
-Just remember to practice mindfulness when making your loaf, enjoy the simple pleasure of working with your hands.
+Remember to practice mindfulness when making your loaf, and enjoy working with your hands.
 Enjoy the resting time, sit with a comforting non-alcoholic drink and enjoy time to pause and reflect on the year so far.
 Take in the smell of freshly baked bread and the enjoyment it conjures up.

-Take a walk along of the edge of farm fields and look out for left over stalks of wheat, barley or rye once harvesting has taken place.
-If these are unavailable any long and strong grass can be used or even shop purchased raffia.
-You can make your corn doll as extravagant or as simple as you wish.
+Take a walk along the edge of farm fields and look out for leftover stalks of wheat, barley or rye once harvesting has taken place.
+If these are unavailable, any long and strong grass can be used or even shop-purchased raffia.
+You can make your corn doll as extravagant or simple as you wish.
 There are many excellent tutorials on youtube if you are looking for a more professional finish.
 Or you can just tie your corn doll into shape using coloured strings and ribbons for a more crude and primitive look.
 Whichever you choose, we are sure you will enjoy having a go at this craft.

 Choose an area in your home where you can find some quiet enjoyment, time to relax, reminisce and plan for the coming seasons to situate your altar.
-If using an altar cloth colours of the sun yellows, oranges and reds are ideal a too are the fertile earth colours of green and brown.
+If using an altar cloth, colours of the sun yellows, oranges and reds are ideal, as are the fertile earth colours of green and brown.
 Once you have the base of your altar ready, you can begin layering it with items that speak to you.
-Below you will find a printable list of decoration ideas (click on the picture to print).
+Below is a printable list of decoration ideas (click on the picture to print).

-For more information on festivities and celebrations, take a look at our blog.
+For more information on festivities and celebrations, look at our blog.
 And don’t forget to check out our blog on samhain.
-If you are looking for a gift, take a look at our shop for ideas like this wonderful citrine tree.
-Finally, please remember to tag us @surrender_to_happiness on Instagram with all your celebration pictures.
+If you are looking for a gift, look at our shop for ideas like this wonderful citrine tree.
+Finally, tag us @surrender_to_happiness on Instagram with all your celebration pictures.